mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 ## Last time: Turnip mania

 Following on from [last time]({% post_url 2020-12-30-animal-crossing-turnips-1 %}), in this post we're looking again at optimal strategies for turnip selling in Animal Crossing.
-Readers are advise to consult the [first post]({% post_url 2020-12-30-animal-crossing-turnips-1 %}) for details on what has been covered so far, but we give a very brief summary here for the uninitiated.
+Readers are advised to consult the [first post]({% post_url 2020-12-30-animal-crossing-turnips-1 %}) for details on what has been covered so far, but we give a very brief summary here for the uninitiated.